aforsyth/regex_extraction/README.md

 ### Note Filtering Usage

 `filter_notes.py` allows you to filter an RPDR note file to include only notes from patients of interest and only notes for those patients within a specified time range.
 This could be used, for example, to find notes for a patient that are within X days before and Y days after a certain procedure.
+Note that if you want notes within Z days after and Y days after the procedure, for example, between 30 days and 60 days after the procedure, days_before would be -Z or -30 days and days_after would be 60 days, meaning that all notes within -30 days before (i.e. 30 days after) and 60 days after the procedure would be included.

 Running `python filter_notes.py rpdr_filename filter_csv_filename` will output a RPDR notes file of the same format as the origin, but filtered as described.
 It will write this new file to the same filename as the input file, but with "_filtered" added to the same before the file extension.
 Optionally, you can specify the output filename with `--output_filename`.